andrew-noble/doomscroll-detector/README.md

 Anecdotally, I don't find myself scrolling away the hours while on my feet, or even seated in a chair.
 It mostly occurs when I am reclined.

-As such, **the system flags when the person in frame had a phone in their hand AND is reclined**.
+The system flags doomscrolling when the subject has a phone in their hand **and** is reclined.

+It would be easy to add in Stripe to charge your credit card, so I put in a spoofed penalty counter.

 I built this for HackCMU 2025 over 24 hours on September 12-13, 2025 and had a blast.